Jhongesell/imperivm-steam/docs/balance.md

 ### Egypt

-* "Path of the dead" doesn't work with Sentinels.
+* "Path of the dead" doesn't work with Sentinels and Catapults.

 ### Iberia